-Organic Farmer Anthony Boutard, an expert on corn, shares his knowledge on storing & planting heirloom corn.
+Organic Farmer Anthony Boutard, shares his expert knowledge on storing & planting heirloom corn.

 What’s most remarkable about hanging out with Anthony Boutard besides his passion for food, it’s his incredible breadth of knowledge about organic farming.
 He does everything by hand, and he constantly is learning from his observations and field experiments.
 As Boutard is readying his corn seeds for planting in this video, he is doing another experiment by separating the 3 different corn varieties onto different plots of land to learn more about their unique characteristics.